ppitonak/richrates/readme.md

 * Apache Maven 3.0.4 or newer
 * OpenJDK 6 or Sun JDK 6 or newer
-* JBoss AS 7.1.1 or newer
+* WildFly 8.0.0.Alpha4 or newer

-## Start JBoss AS 7 with the web profile
+## Start WildFly with the web profile

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the WildFly server directory.
 2. The following shows the command line to start the server with the web profile:

-        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: JBOSS_HOME\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 ## Build and deploy

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the WildFly as described above.
 2. Open a command line and navigate to the root directory of application.
 3. Type this command to build and deploy the archive: